alexwlchan/alexwlchan.net/src/_articles/2026/2026-07-13-no-main-hook.md

 If I'm on a branch, it returns the branch name; if I'm in a detached HEAD state, it returns `HEAD`.

 If the hook detects that I'm on `main`, it exits with an error code.
-This aborts the commit and prevents it being saved, serving as a friendly reminder to create a feature branch first -- and leaving my local `main` completely clena.
+This aborts the commit and prevents it being saved, serving as a friendly reminder to create a feature branch first -- and leaving my local `main` completely clean.

 Ideally I'd always remember to branch when I start a new piece of work -- but since I don't, I'm happy to let the computer remember instead.